A matching decoder for bivariate bicycle codes

 \subsection{Exhaustive search for low-weight failures}

-We exhaustively enumerate low-weight errors that lead to decoder failure for different decoders on the gross code in \cref{table:grossexh}.
-For these low-weight errors, in addition to the decoders discussed above, we also use the subsymmetry structure to attempt to isolate and decode $L$-only and $R$-only errors using classical BP subroutines.
+We exhaustively enumerate low-weight code capacity errors that lead to decoder failure for different decoders on the gross code in \cref{table:grossexh}.
+Here, in addition to the decoders discussed above, we also use the subsymmetry structure to attempt to isolate and decode $L$-only and $R$-only errors using classical BP subroutines.
 We observe that BP-simplex-symatch has commensurate performance to BPOSD0 for these low weight errors.
-Further, the $L/R$ preprocessor offers noticeable improvements in this low-error rate regime: With this protocol, the number of errors causing failures drops by a factor of 20\%-80\%.
+Interestingly, the $L/R$ preprocessor offers noticeable improvements in this low-error rate regime: With this protocol, the number of errors causing failures drops by a factor of 20\%-80\%.
 Crucially, $L/R$ preprocessing pushes our decoder to have better performance than BPOSD-CS10 for these low-weight errors.
-Despite these improvements, none of the decoders listed quite achieve the goal of correcting all weight-5 errors.
+Despite these improvements, no decoder listed can correct all weight-$5=\lfloor d/2\rfloor$ errors.

 The table also shows a curious asymmetry in decoding the vertical logicals of the gross code over the horizontal logicals using symatch decoders, with the vertical logical operators consistently demonstrating lower failure rates.
 We attribute this to the small $N$ dimension of the gross code, which means it is much easier for errors to wrap around the torus vertically than horizontally.